microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_setup.md

 * [Access to Azure OpenAI](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) - submit a form to request access.
 * Permissions to create a Service Principal (SP) in your Azure AD Tenant.
 * Permissions to assign the Owner role or Contributor and User Access Administrator to the SP within the subscription.
+* Install jq (optional) - a lightweight and flexible command-line JSON processor by running the following command `winget install jqlang.jq`

 > **Note:**
-> The Windows installers makes modifications your PATH.
+> The Windows installers make modifications to your PATH.
 When using Windows Terminal or VS Code Terminal or other environment, you will need to **open a new window** for the changes to take effect.
 (Simply opening a new tab will _not_ be sufficient.)

 ### Verifiy tools are installed